The Gift (The X-Files)

 "The Gift" is the eleventh episode of the eighth season of the American science fiction television series The X-Files.
 It premiered on the Fox network in the United States on February 4, 2001.
 The episode was written by Frank Spotnitz and directed by Kim Manners.
 "The Gift" has elements of both a "Monster-of-the-Week" episode, and an entry in the series' mythology.
 The episode received a Nielsen rating of 8.8 and was viewed by 14.6 million viewers.
-Overall, the episode received largely mixed reviews from television critics; while many appreciated the return focus on Fox Mulder's (David Duchovny) absence, others felt that the plot revelations were unnaturally forced into the show.
+Overall, the episode received largely mixed reviews from television critics; while many appreciated the focus on Fox Mulder's (David Duchovny) absence, others felt that the plot revelations were unnaturally forced into the show.

 The season centers on FBI special agents Dana Scully (Gillian Anderson) and her new partner John Doggett (Robert Patrick)—following the alien abduction of her former partner, Mulder—who work on cases linked to the paranormal, called X-Files.
-In this episode, Doggett comes upon an old case about a professed "soul-eater" that he hopes will ultimately prove the truth behind Mulder's abduction.
-In a series of flashbacks, it is revealed that, after his exposure to an alien artifact, Mulder was slowly dying of a brain disease.
-In an attempt to heal himself, he tracked down the soul eater a year before the events of the episode, but felt pity for the creature.
-In the present, Doggett is shot and killed by the local sheriff, but the soul eater consumes his death and is finally allowed to die, resurrecting Doggett in the process.
+In this episode, Doggett traces Mulder's movements shortly before his abduction, learning of his attempts to seek a cure for his terminal brain disease.

-"The Gift" featured the first substantial appearance of Duchovny since the season opener; he had elected not to return to the show as a full-time main character following the season seven finale.
+"The Gift" featured the first appearance of Duchovny since the season's opening story; he had elected not to return to the show as a full-time main character following the season seven finale.
 The episode was written by Spotnitz and was based on folklore surrounding the soul eater.
-Gillian Anderson, who did not appear in the episode, save for stock footage, later revealed that she was grateful for the time off because it allowed her to spend more time with her daughter.
+Gillian Anderson does not appear in the episode, save for stock footage, due to an agreement to allow her to spend more time with her daughter.
 The episode has been analyzed for its themes of death and resurrection, its use of a medicine wheel as a motif, and it has been compared and contrasted with the fourth season episode "Leonard Betts".